-The first option focuses on improving water flow in Tygart’s creek by replacing the Chili Street (KY 986) bridge with a more elevated structure, as well as removing abutments and piers from various abandoned railroad crossings in the creek.
+The first option focuses on improving water flow in Tygart’s Creek by replacing the Chili Street (KY 986) bridge with a more elevated structure, as well as removing abutments and piers from various abandoned railroad crossings over the creek.

-Keeling reported that the sstimated cost for the bridge replacement is approximately $1.08 million while removing the railroad obstructions would potentially carry a $768,000 price tag.
+Keeling reported that the estimated cost for the bridge replacement is approximately $1.08 million while removing the railroad obstructions would potentially carry a $768,000 price tag.

-A second option presented at the meeting focuses on building structures, such as levees and flood walls, to prevent flooding within Olive Hill city limits.
+A second option focuses on building structures, such as levees and flood walls, to prevent flooding within Olive Hill city limits.

 Keeling presented multiple configurations for layout of these structures, with costs ranging from $4.8 million to $31.2 million depending on size.

-The third option presented involves construction of a water retention basin and dam system to capture excess water flow.
-Cost of this option could range from $4 to $5 million depending on the basin’s retention capacity.
+The third option involves construction of a water retention basin and dam system to capture excess water flow.
+Cost of this option could range from $4 to $5 million, depending on the basin’s retention capacity.

 Stantec did not identify potential causes of the 2010 floods in this report, as they are currently conducting another study for the Kentucky League of Cities which addresses that issue.

-Keeling stated that the causation study has yet to be completed, but couldn’t offer any further information as he is not in charge of that project.
+Keeling stated that the causation study has yet to be completed, but he couldn’t offer any further information because he is not in charge of that project.

 Joe Lewis can be reached at email@example.com or by telephone at 286-4201.